-Defining custom data types
+Defining your data types

 class Order {